-Note: A.C.A. § 17-87-103 (11) as amended by Act 833 of 2015 provides for the administration of Glucagon, insulin, or both to students suffering from diabetes.
+Note: A.C.A. § 17-87-103 (11) provides for the administration of Glucagon, insulin, or both to students suffering from diabetes.

 Districts are not under any obligation to "recruit" volunteers and 4.11 of the Rules explicitly states that no employee shall be pressured into volunteering.